sindresorhus/execa/readme.md

 Same as [`execa()`](https://github.com/sindresorhus/execa#execafile-arguments-options) except both file and arguments are specified in a single `command` string.
 For example, `execa('echo', ['unicorns'])` is the same as `execa.command('echo unicorns')`.

 If the file or an argument contains spaces, they must be escaped with a backslash.
-Otherwise, no escaping/quoting is needed.
+Otherwise no escaping/quoting is needed.

 The [`shell`](#shell) option cannot be used.